JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - There were contusions to both of the arms and hands that were consistent with defensive wounds.
 - There were no sharp force wounds to any other parts of Susann's body other than the face and head.
 - There were no injuries to the torso and legs.
-- The autopsy revealed the victim had water in the lungs and airway consistent with drowning.
+- <span style="background:rgba(240, 200, 0, 0.2)">The autopsy revealed the victim had water in the lungs and airway consistent with drowning. </span>
-- Dr. Adams determined the cause of death was blunt force and sharp force trauma with a third component of asphyxiation by drowning.
+- <span style="background:rgba(240, 200, 0, 0.2)">Dr. Adams determined the cause of death was blunt force and sharp force trauma with a third component of asphyxiation by drowning. </span>
-- The manner of death was ruled, homicide.
+- <span style="background:rgba(240, 200, 0, 0.2)">The manner of death was ruled, homicide</span>.

-- The body was officially identified as Susann Smith from her current dental records.
+- <span style="background:rgba(240, 200, 0, 0.2)">The body was officially identified as Susann Smith from her current dental records.</span>

 ### Susann Smith and Alan Smith Relationship Summary

 - Based on Detective's interviews of Alan Smith and Susann's civil family law attorney, John Ely, as well as from documents filed in Snohomish County Civil Court, a summary was prepared relating to Alan and Susann's separation and pending divorce.
 - The summary is as follows:
 - Alan Smith filed a Petition for Dissolution on 11/18/2011.
-- While they had spent months attempting to reach a share agreement.
+- While they had spent months attempting to reach a share agreement. ^t5mai
-- Alan end Susann could not reach an accord on all parenting issues.
+- Alan and Susann could not reach an accord on all parenting issues. ^7u55r
-- Alan wanted a 50/50 share plan, but Susann felt a 50/50 plan would be too disruptive for the children.
+- Alan wanted a 50/50 share plan, but Susann felt a 50/50 plan would be too disruptive for the children. ^lbcaa

-- When it became dear an agreement on the issues between the parties could not be reached, Alan hired an attorney, Laurie Ummel, and filed a Motion for Temporary Order.
+- When it became dear an agreement on the issues between the parties could not be reached, Alan hired an attorney, Laurie Ummel, and filed a Motion for Temporary Order. ^nmwje
-- A hearing was held on 8/3/2012 and the Commissioner largely· adopted Susann's proposed parenting plan as the parties Temporary Parenting Plan.
+- A hearing was held on 8/3/2012 and the Commissioner largely· adopted Susann's proposed parenting plan as the parties Temporary Parenting Plan. ^5rs4b
-- One of the issues raised by the Commissioner was that Alan had moved to the Ravenna neighborhood of Seattle and felt the commute to Bothell for the young children did not make a lot of sense.
+- One of the issues raised by the Commissioner was that Alan had moved to the Ravenna neighborhood of Seattle and felt the commute to Bothell for the young children did not make a lot of sense. ^m1e49
 - Monthly support was set at $1,128 and maintenance was set at $600 and the Commissioner ordered Alan to pay Susann $2,000 in attorney fees.
 - After the hearing, all parties went into the hallways and were discussing the ruling.
 - Alan and Susan disagreed about an issue and Alan became upset.